Overview

 You may change the Enabled property via the Edit window for the User Item or via the checkboxes in the User Items list.

 If an enabled User Item is contained by a disabled User Item, Second Site will still process the enabled item, but there may not be a link available to reach it.
-You can use this technique when you want to create pages that are not linked via menus or subpages.
+You can use this technique when you want to create pages that are not linked via menus or Custom Pages.

 Description